ibexa/documentation-developer/docs/personalization/enable_personalization.md

 This response data can be used in templates to render and style recommendations.

-For example, the following GET request should deliver the response below if the content Fields were previously exported by the export script.
+For example, the following GET request should deliver the response below if the content fields were previously exported by the export script.

 `GET https://reco.perso.ibexa.co/api/v2/<your_customer_id>/someuser/popular.json?contextitems=71&numrecs=5&categorypath=/&outputtypeid=<your_item_type>&attribute=name,author,uri,image`